kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ## Building Images

+> Note: If you're using Docker Desktop, be sure to read [Settings for Docker Desktop](#settings-for-docker-desktop) first.

 kind runs a local Kubernetes cluster by using Docker containers as "nodes". kind uses the [`node-image`][node image] to run Kubernetes artifacts, such as `kubeadm` or `kubelet`.